lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 **Isolated:**<br/>Multiple databases, one per tenant

-**Shared:**<br/>One database, tenant column on (almost) every table
+**Shared:**<br/>One database, tenant column on entry-level tables

 **Semi-isolated:**<br/>One database, one schema per tenant (PostgreSQL)

 ???

-This is the common knowledge you get on most multi-tenancy documents out there.
+This is the common knowledge you get on most info about multi-tenancy out there.

 ---